sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/Research/T'ai Smith Meeting 12.16.24.md

 	- technological frameworks creating assumptions for kinds of uses/purpose
 		- art which takes AI at face value and goes forward with it as a tool versus art which peels it apart

+Working with Smith and FJ on an art and machine learning project, partt of meeting charisma–shirk